AhmedAlyElGhannam/Simple-Infotainment-System-Using-Qt6-and-Yocto-on-Raspberry-Pi-3B/README.md

 This is project, as the name suggests, is a GUI QtQuick application built using Qt6 framework for the Raspberry Pi 3B+.
 The application UI design is hugely inspired by Tesla's own UI and the app itself runs on a customized Yocto image (Kirkstone LTS) build for the Raspberry Pi that fully supports Qt6 and provides an SDK for cross-development.
 The project was a major success and this README file will be my way of documenting the entire process step-by-step.

 ## Motivation
 So, why such huge time investment into a project this big while you get tasks/projects thrown at you daily in ITI?
-The answer to this lies in how my Qt mentor, Eng.
-Anas, motivated me to take such a route.
+The answer to this lies in how my Qt mentor, [Eng.
+Anas Khamees](https://github.com/anaskhamees), motivated me to take such a route.
 The initial version of the project was to-be-run on a laptop and control its Capslock LED, but he encouraged us to go beyond that and do it for the Raspbery Pi.
 And, since I have some experience with The Yocto Project, I decided to make an image for it and he fully supported my decision.
 Huge shout out to him! :)

 ## Target Hardware Specifications
 As stated earlier, the target hardware is a Raspberry Pi 3B+ 1GB RAM with the following pin configuration.
 Knowing the pin configuration will be important later on in order to communicate with the Pi via a serial terminal like `gtkterm` using a USB-to-TTL device as shown below.